jonathanlermitage/tikione-jacocoverage/README.md

 ## Download

 * Stable builds are hosted on the NetBeans [Plugin Portal website](http://plugins.netbeans.org/plugin/48570/tikione-jacocoverage), validated by the NetBeans Plugin Review staff and available in the NetBeans integrated Plugins Manager (see ``Tools``, ``Plugins``, ``Available Plugins`` and look for ``TikiOne`` plugins).
-* You can get the latest development build (for testing purpose only!) at [Sourceforge](https://sourceforge.net/projects/nbjacoco/files/latest_dev_build/).
+* You can get the latest development build (for testing purpose only!) at [Sourceforge.net](https://sourceforge.net/projects/nbjacoco/files/latest_dev_build/).
 Future updates marked as "done" are integrated into the latest development builds.

 ## Development progression

+Current stable version is 1.0.0, available at NetBeans Plugin Portal and Update Centers.
+Next version will be 1.1.0.

 ####Current version (available at Plugin Portal and validated):